-Emma Bakewell is the main contact for matters relating to the granting of faculties.
-An email or telephone call to her may save you time (and frustration!).
-Other matters can be dealt with by members of her team, who you can get in touch with via email.
+Chris Barnes is the main contact for matters relating to the granting of faculties.
+An email or telephone call to him may save you time (and frustration!).
+Other matters can be dealt with by members of his team, who you can get in touch with via email - church.buildings@bristoldiocese.org.